 Between White Vitamin C and Orange Vitamin C

 There is no difference between the white vitamin C or orange-colored vitamin C. The main constituent (Ascorbic acid) is the same.
 The only difference is that the colored vitamin C has added amount of sweetener, flavor, and colorant.

-This is to encourage compliance in mostly pediatric patients.
+This is to encourage compliance among mostly pediatric patients.
 It can easily be chewed or licked.
 It also has pleasant colors, smells, and tastes.
 The white vitamin C is the opposite.
 It has less sugar and does not taste nice.
-Children do not like it due to its unpleasant acidic taste.
+Children do not like it because it has an unpleasant acidic taste.

 3 thoughts on “White Vitamin C or Orange Vitamin C: Differences, Which one is Better?”

 Really nice post on vitamin c…!